-Faculty Advisor.
-Students are assigned Faculty Advisors each term at Bennington.
-The Faculty Advisor plays an integral role in guiding the student's academic development.
+Students are assigned faculty advisors each term at Bennington.
+The faculty advisor plays an integral role in guiding the student's academic development.
 Students arrange regular times to meet with their advisors.
-With approval from the Dean's Office, students may change advisors during their course of study at the College as their interests develop.
-The Advisor is responsible for approving each term's registration and guiding the planning process for individual students.
+With approval from the Dean's Office, students may change advisors during their course of study at the College as their academic interests develop.
+The Advisor is responsible for discussing and reviewing each term's registration and guiding the planning process for individual students.